 Always move one tier at a time and monitor progress – ideally for several weeks before making each change.

 The biggest mistake is to take a Tier 4 learner who has been making good progress and drop them back into Tier 1.
 Often, you can lose progress as quickly as it was gained!

 Bear in mind that this learner is unlikely to go back to Tier 1 entirely.
 If a learner has ever got to the Tier 4 stage, it’s unlikely that they were ever a Tier 1 learner.
 It’s far more likely that this learner will continue to need at least some additional support or reinforcement.

 Sometimes it’s very obvious.
 The student is clearly failing and not coping in class.

 At other times, it’s not quite that obvious.

-By identifying (as early as possible!) those learners who need a bit more reinforcement.
-In other words – find your Tier 2s as soon as you can!
+By identifying (as early as possible) those learners who do need a bit more reinforcement.
+In other words, find your Tier 2 learners as soon as you can!

 If you are able to identify your Tier 2s at this point, you can stop many of them becoming your Tier 3s and Tier 4s.